DaydreamPiano/MuseScore-Midi-Pedaling-Fix/README.md

 # MusescorePedalingFix
 Fixes the piano pedal being "stuck" when trying to run a MuseScore generated midi in various commercial Piano VSTs.

-# Requirements
+# Requirements (Install)
 - Python3 https://www.python.org/
 - Mido https://pypi.org/project/mido/

-# Installation
+# Setup
+1. Install Python 3

-1. Clone this GitHub project.
+2. Clone this GitHub project.
-2. Open a terminal, for example Powershell.
+3. Open a terminal, for example Powershell, in the directory of the cloned project.
-3. `pip3 install mido`
+4. Run `pip3 install mido` in your terminal.

 # Usage
 usage: `python3 pedalfix.py <file>`